sun51027/Monopole-Script/README.md

 **To submit jobs onto Condor:**

-please change your file (real)path in the submit.sh, remoteFileList.txt,tmpSUB.SUB before you submit
+Please change your file (real)path in the submit.sh, remoteFileList.txt, tmpSUB.SUB before you submit jobs.

-You also have to create new folder for condor Output, Error, Log messages from condor job
+You also have to create new folder for condor Output, Error, Log messages from condor job.

-Load the RECO files in Phat's eos space (current path:/eos/cms/store/user/srimanob/monopole/13TeV/Legacy-RECO-v2/)
+Load the RECO files in Phat's eos space:

+current path:/eos/cms/store/user/srimanob/monopole/13TeV/Legacy-RECO-v2/

 `realpath RECOfile-directory >> remoteFileList.txt`